 2. Our customers are thoughtful

-Although the basic $5/month policies are sufficient for some, a lot of our customers are asking us not only to protect them, their homes, and their basic stuff, but to add valuables to their policies and cover their jewelry, artwork, musical instruments, bikes or laptops.
+Although the basic $5/month policies are sufficient for some, a lot of our customers are asking us not only to protect them, their homes, and their basic stuff, but to add valuables to their policies and insure their jewelry, artwork, musical instruments, bikes or laptops.

 It’s thrilling when customers buy the basic, and then add extra coverage for all of things they value.
 Some of the requests have been quite surprising!
 While we can’t add everything immediately, we’re accommodating as fast as we can.

 3. Our customers are diverse